If you are reading this post as someone who has recently lost a loved one, please accept our condolences.

-When handling the estate of the deceased, you must ensure that you’re following the wishes outlined in their Will (or, in the absence of a Will, following the intestacy rules).
+When handling the estate of the deceased, you must ensure that you’re following the wishes outlined in the Will.

-If you’re unsure where a Will is, consider contacting:
+If you’re unsure where the Will is, consider contacting:

 • The Principal Registry of the Family Division